folbricht/desync/README.md

 desync mount-index -s /some/local/store index.caibx /some/mnt
 ```

-Show information about an index file to see how many of its chunks are present in an S3 store.
-The output will be in JSON format for easier processing in scripts.
+Show information about an index file to see how many of its chunks are present in a local store or an S3 store.
+The local store is queried first, S3 is only queried if the chunk is not present in the local store.
+The output will be in JSON format (`-j`) for easier processing in scripts.
 ```
-desync info -j -s s3+http://127.0.0.1:9000/store /path/to/index
+desync info -j -s /tmp/store -s s3+http://127.0.0.1:9000/store /path/to/index
 ```

 ## Links